Frank Gibson (politician)

 Sir Frank Ernest Gibson (11 July 1878 – 31 December 1965) was an Australian politician.

-Born at Egerton, Victoria, to Irish-born policeman Alexander Gibson and Louisa Herring, he attended Grenville College and the School of Mines at Ballarat before moving to Western Australia as a qualified pharmacist, setting up a business in Leonora in 1909.
+Born at Egerton, Victoria, to Irish-born policeman Alexander Gibson and Louisa Herring, he attended Grenville College and the School of Mines at Ballarat, before moving to Western Australia as a qualified pharmacist, setting up a business in Leonora in 1909.
 He married Jean Rodger Dunkley on 10 August 1911 at Kalgoorlie.

-In 1914 he moved to Fremantle, of which he was mayor for twenty-nine years (1919–23, 1926–51).
+In 1914, he moved to Fremantle, of which he was mayor for twenty-nine years (1919–23, 1926–51).
 Gibson gave his official farewell speech on 19 November 1951 at last council meeting before the elections were held on 24 November, where William F Samson was elected unopposed as mayor.

-In 1921 he was elected to the Western Australian Legislative Assembly as the Nationalist member for Fremantle; he was defeated in 1924.
-He was later a member of the Western Australian Legislative Council from 1942 to 1956, in 1945 being one of the foundation members of the Liberal Party.
+In 1921, he was elected to the Western Australian Legislative Assembly as the Nationalist member for Fremantle, but was defeated in 1924.
+From 1942 to 1956, he was a member of the Western Australian Legislative Council, being one of the foundation members of the Liberal Party in 1945.
 He was knighted in 1948.

-Later in life Gibson and his wife resided at the Orient Hotel, he died in hospital at Shenton Park on 31 December 1965.
+Later in life, Gibson and his wife resided at the Orient Hotel.
+He died in hospital at Shenton Park on 31 December 1965.
 Frank Gibson Park, a netball facility in Fremantle, is named after him.